junxit/us-congress-bills-111/metadata.md

 - 2009-10-26 — Message on Senate action sent to the House.
 - 2009-10-26 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S10734; text as passed Senate: CR S10734)
 - 2009-10-26 — Received in the House.
+- 2009-10-28 — Considered under suspension of the rules. (consideration: CR H11986-11987)
+- 2009-10-28 — DEBATE - The House proceeded with forty minutes of debate on S. 1929.
+- 2009-10-28 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2009-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-28 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
+- 2009-10-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text as passed House: CR H11987)
+- 2009-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text as passed House: CR H11987)